MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-endpoint.md

 - Microsoft Defender XDR

 This article outlines the process to enable and pilot Microsoft Defender for Endpoint.
-Before starting this process, be sure you've reviewed the overall process for [evaluating Microsoft Defender XDR](pilot-deploy-overview.md), and you've [created the Microsoft Defender XDR evaluation environment](eval-create-eval-environment.md).
+Before starting this process, be sure you've reviewed the overall process for [evaluating Microsoft Defender XDR](pilot-deploy-overview.md), and you've and you have created the Microsoft Defender XDR pilot environment.

 Use the following steps to enable and pilot Microsoft Defender for Endpoint.